jrlLAB/hardpotato/README.md

 ```

 # Notes for CH Instruments users
-* Since the CHI potentiostat software only work in Windows, any script written with
+* Since the CHI potentiostat software only works in Windows, any script written with
 pypotato will only work in Windows.
 * The chi translators use macro commands that are only available in the most
 recent versions of the software.
 Please contact CHI support for help on updating